hoanganh25991/bul-game-10/docs/technical/utils-and-config.md

 - Utilities are pure and side-effect free; safe for unit tests.
 - DEBUG flag is respected by input handling to enable dev-only interactions.
 - i18n.js lazily loads language packs and persists the selection (localStorage "lang"); default language is Vietnamese ("vi") if none is stored.
-- Core progression (player.level/xp), unlocked maps, and user marks are persisted in localStorage to maintain long-term play across sessions.
+- Core progression (player.level/xp), unlocked maps, user marks, environment preferences (envPrefs), rendering preferences (renderPrefs: zoom, quality), and audio preferences (audioPrefs) persist in localStorage to maintain long-term play across sessions.
+- Quality preference changes are applied on page reload and are gated by an in-game confirmation overlay from the Settings screen.

 Extensibility
 - Add new tuning under WORLD and reference them in consumers; avoid per-file magic numbers.